 I’m back with another super easy make-ahead breakfast recipe!
-This recipe for crescent roll breakfast casserole is quick to prepare and perfect for serving to a crowd, or to your family as a hearty weekday breakfast.
+This recipe for crescent roll breakfast casserole is quick to prepare and perfect for serving to a crowd for a Christmas morning breakfast, or to your family as a hearty weekday breakfast.

 This crescent roll breakfast casserole starts with a tube of refrigerated crescent roll dough.
 You know the kind – it comes in a cardboard tube that you pop open.
 I usually have a tube or two hanging around in my fridge and I often use them for making my sausage breakfast pizza.

 Next, you layer on some cooked crumbled sausage, cheese, and eggs.
 At this point, you can store the unbaked casserole in the fridge to bake in the morning or you can bake everything for about 35 minutes.
 Easy peasy!